Cost-Sensitive Support Vector Machines: Cost-sensitive SVM in the dual

 \subsubsection{Cost-sensitive learning}

-According to the previous discussion, regularization on any class results in a smaller margin for that class.
-So, in cost-sensitive learning, CS-SVM reduces the margin for the class with the lower cost, or equivalently increases the margin for the class with the higher cost.
+As shown in the previous section, regularization of any class results in a smaller margin for that class.
+So, in the cost-sensitive learning setting which costs are known, CS-SVM reduces the margin for the class with the lower cost, or equivalently increases the margin for the class with the higher cost.

-In general, the extra $l_1$ regularization in the CS-SVM dual problem makes the margin asymmetric, in favor of the minority class or the class with higher cost for imbalanced data learning and cost-sensitive learning, respectively.
+In general, the extra \lone regularization in the CS-SVM dual problem makes the margin asymmetric, in favor of the minority class or the class with higher cost for imbalanced data learning and cost-sensitive learning, respectively.